guptaanu412/example-course-specs/README.md

 <em>

 In this stage,
-the milestone formative assessments are put in an order that respects their dependencies.
+the formative assessments are put in an order that implicitly defines the order of topics in the course.
-This is the point at which you'll discover things you forgot to list earlier, so don't be surprised if you have to double back a few times.

 Output: an ordering for the milestone formative assessments.

+Note: this is the point at which you are most likely to discover things you forgot to list earlier, so don't be surprised if you have to double back a few times.

 </em>